 - A 15 minute oral presentation of the work must be presented at The Biology Research Symposium.
 Presentations are open to the public; all Biology majors will be encouraged to attend.

 - At least six biology faculty members must attend the oral presentation.
 The written summaries will be evaluated by all biology faculty.

 - A monetary award will accompany the honor of the Prize.

 The Lyman S.V.
 Judson Award for the Outstanding Senior Biology Major

-The recipient of the Lyman S.V.
-Judson Award is chosen by the Biology Department Faculty.
+The Biology Department Faculty chooses the recipient of the Lyman S.V.
+Judson Award.
 No formal application is made for this award.

 Premedical Scholarships for which you might be eligible (see below).

-For application information contact Marikay Dobbins, Coordinator of the Pre-Medical/Pre-Health Institute.
+There are also Premedical Scholarships for which you might be eligible.
+For Premedical Scholarship and application information contact the Coordinator of the Pre-Medical/Pre-Health Institute.